-When novices at School of Out-of-Body Travel seminars are asked to take a look in the mirror during their first phase, it is rare for two descriptions of the event to be similar, as everything happens differently for each person: some see their actual reflection, others see nothing, still others see different people, and in some cases the movements of the reflection don't match those of the practitioner, etc. Once at a seminar, 16 were able to look at a mirror while in the phase, and no two people had similar experiences.
+When novices at Phase School seminars are asked to take a look in the mirror during their first phase, it is rare for two descriptions of the event to be similar, as everything happens differently for each person: some see their actual reflection, others see nothing, still others see different people, and in some cases the movements of the reflection don't match those of the practitioner, etc. Once at a seminar, 16 were able to look at a mirror while in the phase, and no two people had similar experiences.